SutekhVRC/VibeCheck/README.md

 ## Common Lovense Connect issues
 - Toys not showing up in VibeCheck: Sometimes Lovense Connect can be slow updating their NAT punchthrough API and you just have to wait for it to populate.
 (If you have waited for a good amount of time restarting vibecheck will force check the NAT punchthrough API for Lovense to detect your toy)
 - Another reason a toy may not show up on the Lovense Connect NAT punchthrough API is that you have multiple subnets in your network.
 (Make sure that the computer or phone using the Lovense Connect app is on the same network/subnet as the computer with VibeCheck running.)
+- Using a VPN can cause issues
-- You can check if your toys and lovense connect app is detected [here](https://api.lovense.com/api/lan/getToys).
+- You can check if your toys and lovense connect app is detected by lovense servers by going to the LC Debug tab and clicking refresh or visit [here](https://api.lovense.com/api/lan/getToys).

 ## Dependencies
 - (Lovense Connect Only) Lovense Connect app on phone / Lovense Connect adapter for PC Lovense Connect app